Why does atrial fibrillation increase your risk of having a stroke?

 The higher the total points score, the higher the risk of stroke.

 Another risk score called the HAS-BLED score is used to estimate the risk of major bleeding when you are taking a medicine to reduce the risk of stroke if you have AF.
 This helps to decide whether or not the benefits of taking one of the medicines (see below) outweigh the risks.

 Which medicines help to reduce the risk of stroke?

-The medicines used to prevent a stroke are called anticoagulants.
-These help to stop blood clots forming in your blood vessels.
 By far the most commonly used medicine is warfarin.
 Aspirin is no longer recommended for stroke prevention in people with AF because it is not very effective.

 Warfarin can interact with some foods, alcohol and other medicines.
 Some of the newer anticoagulants (dabigatran, apixaban and rivaroxaban) have less interaction with foods, alcohol and other medicines.

 If you take warfarin you will need regular blood tests (INR tests) to check how quickly your blood clots.
 Blood tests may be needed quite often at first but should become less often quite quickly.
 The aim is to get the dose of warfarin just right so your blood does not clot as easily as normal but not so much as to cause bleeding problems.
 Dabigatran, apixaban and rivaroxaban do not need regular blood tests.

 What are the benefits and risks of anticoagulant medicines?